This Elderberry Juice Recipe - sometimes known as Elderberry Syrup - has strong anti-viral properties.

 Set up your bottle with a funnel - you don't want to waste any of that precious juice!

 Label your bottle with the date and what's in it.
-The shelf life should be at least six months, but I keep mine for up to a year.
+The shelf life should be at least six months, but I keep mine for up to a year, until I'm able to make another batch the following season.